scipopt/gcg/doc/resources/users/misc/getting-started.md

 **Detecting without solving:** This is possible with a simple `detect`.
 The instance already has to be read.\n **Marking your own .dec file:** \n
 **Reading your decomposition:** You can read decomposition files (with formats as given @ref input-formats "here") with a simple `read`.
-The behavior when giving own decomposition files is described @ref detectionloop "here".\n **Saving your decomposition:** You can save all decompositions found with `write alldecompositions`.
+The behavior when giving own decomposition files is described @ref detection-process "here".\n **Saving your decomposition:** You can save all decompositions found with `write alldecompositions`.
 To just save single ones, you have to select a decomposition in the @ref explore-menu "Explore Menu" with `explore select <nr>` and then `write selecteddecompositions`.

 ### GCG settings
 Everything related to settings can be found in the `set` submenu.
-All possible settings that can be done there, can be found @ref params "here".\n
+All possible settings that can be done there, can be found @ref PARAMETERS "here".\n
 **Making your own settings file:** If you want to create a whole settings file from the scratch, you can find information about that <a href="FAQ.html#createsettingsfile">here</a>.\n **Saving your settings:** Otherwise, you can just set everything you want (e.g. `set display 1` to make GCG display solving information